Pinzauti/LaTeX-thesis-template/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-brightgreen)
 [![Latest release](https://badgen.net/github/release/Pinzauti/LaTeX-thesis-template)](https://github.com/Pinzauti/LaTeX-thesis-template/releases/tag/v1.0)
 # LaTeX Thesis Template
-Clean LaTeX template for thesis or large writeups.
+Clean LaTeX template for a thesis or a large writeup.
 You can see [here](https://github.com/Pinzauti/LaTeX-thesis-template/releases/download/v1.0/template.pdf) the generated PDF.

+## Requirements
+You need a working LaTeX enviroment installed in your system.
+#### Minted
+If you want to add source code to your document and therefore use the [minted package](https://ctan.org/pkg/minted?lang=en), you need to make sure to have [Python](https://www.python.org/) and the [pygments package](https://pygments.org/) installed in your system.
+You can take a look at the [documentation](http://tug.ctan.org/macros/latex/contrib/minted/minted.pdf) to have a better insight.

+If you use an editor to compile the template (e.g. TeXstudio, Visual Studio etc.) you should add the flag ```-shell-escape``` when compiling.

+Note that this setup is default but not mandatory for the template, if you don't need to write code in your document just remove the minted package from the ```config.tex``` file (and of course the example code in the first chapter).

-## Get started
+## Getting started

-In order to compile the project you just need to navigate to the ```src``` folder and execute the command:
+In order to compile the template you just need to navigate to the ```src``` folder and execute the command:

 ```
 make
 ```
-#### Minted
-If you want to add source code to your document and therefore use the [minted package](https://ctan.org/pkg/minted?lang=en), you need to make sure to have [Python](https://www.python.org/) and the [pygments package](https://pygments.org/) installed in your system.
-You can take a look at the [documentation](http://tug.ctan.org/macros/latex/contrib/minted/minted.pdf) to have a better insight.

-If you use an editor to compile the document (e.g. TeXstudio, Visual Studio etc.) you should add the flag ```-shell-escape``` when compiling the file.
+If you want to manually compile the template you have to do the following:

-Note that this setup is not mandatory for the template, if you don't need to write code in your document just remove the minted package from the ```config.tex``` file (and of course the example code in the first chapter).
+- Compile the file ```main.tex```.
+- Compile the file ```main-frn.tex```.
+- Compile (yes, again) the file ```main.tex```.

+We are using `pdflatex` but you can use wheter you prefer.

 #### Overleaf
 If you use [Overleaf](https://www.overleaf.com/project) just uncomment [these lines](https://github.com/Pinzauti/LaTeX-thesis-template/blob/main/src/FrontBack/Frontespizio.tex#L24) and compile the file as usual.